florisoft/User.Manuals/FLORISHOP ADDONS/Analysis (M129)/Manual webshop add on analyse.md

 In WhatsApp, a party card is shown in the form of a message with it contains the article description, a photo and some article characteristics.
 If you click on the message, the webshop will navigate directly to the concerning stock or article.

-**Florishop CMS**
+**FloriShop CMS**
-With the launch of the Florishop add on CMS, Florisoft brings your website and webshop together into one platform.
+With the launch of the FloriShop add on CMS, Florisoft brings your website and webshop together into one platform.
 This also allows you to provide customers with company information as well as the option to shop directly in the webshop.

 The management of this website is housed in an extensive CMS system with online management option.

-**Florishop Credit**
+**FloriShop Credit**
-The Credit add on within Florishop has been developed to give the user a provide an easy way to credit items to the through a step-by-step process where most of the information is already is available and only needs to be supplemented.
+The Credit add on within FloriShop has been developed to give the user a provide an easy way to credit items to the through a step-by-step process where most of the information is already is available and only needs to be supplemented.
 Besides being easier for the user, there is also less administrative effort, because the process is completely is processed automatically.

 When completing an application, emails will be sent to the addresses set within Florisoft using a professional looking layout.